Tom Chapman’s Poetry

 From pride-filled creatures only formed from dust?

-Shall there be found those who will make a stand,
+There shall be found some who will make a stand,

 Proclaim the bible’s message loud and clear

-To speak such truth should it by law be banned?
+Who speak such truth should it by law be banned!

 We may be forced to choose 'twixt man and God;

 We may yet tread the path the martyrs trod.

 Contemplation Of God

 Take time to contemplate God’s attributes,

 His holiness, His majesty, His grace,

 From us, but lowly creatures He has made.